the-organizer/part_wiki/projects/W5D2B5QS-Raspberrypi-Inventory-Manager/step/PJBANZM4.md

-### !!Draft!!
-Im still exploring how and what structure will work best.
 # About the Project:
 The outcome of this is a tool to help capture and organize the parts in a garage or makerspace.
 In addition to the hardware and software, planning how to and intergrating these tool into your workflow to your benefit.